Nickelodeon All-Star Brawl 2: Development and release

 In June 2023, prior to its announcement, several images from Nickelodeon All-Star Brawl 2, including development screenshots and partial box art, were anonymously leaked online.
 The game was officially announced on July 27, 2023.
-The game's graphics have been refined over its predecessor, and all characters feature full English voice-acting, a feature which was not added to its predecessor until several months after release.
+The game's graphics were refined over its predecessor, and all characters feature full English voice-acting, a feature which was not added to its predecessor until several months after release.
 One week after the game's announcement, the full character roster was accidentally leaked via an Amazon retail listing.

-In addition to the standard release, the game is also available in a digital-only Deluxe edition that includes a downloadable content season pass containing four additional characters, set to be released throughout 2024, and an additional "Quickster" costume for SpongeBob.
+In addition to the standard release, the game is also available in a digital-only Deluxe edition that includes a downloadable content season pass containing four additional characters, and an additional "Quickster" costume for SpongeBob.
 A separate digital Ultimate edition includes the content from the Deluxe edition, as well as an additional costume for each character.
 An additional "Elastic Waistband" costume for Patrick was available as a pre-order incentive.

 Initially announced for release on November 3, 2023, the game was later pushed back to November 7, with physical copies released on December 1.
 Patrick's Elastic Waistband costume was also made available for free to all those who purchased the game digitally during the first week of release.

 Nickelodeon All-Star Brawl 2 marked the debut of Jacqueline Grace Lopez as Korra, following Janet Varney's departure from the role.
 Per her behalf, Varney insisted a woman of color should take over the role, as her final time voicing the character was in Nickelodeon Kart Racers 3: Slime Speedway the previous year.

 Reception

-Nickelodeon All-Star Brawl 2 received "generally favorable" reviews for PlayStation 5 according to review aggregator Metacritic; the Windows version received "mixed or average" reviews.
+The PlayStation 5 version of Nickelodeon All-Star Brawl 2 received "generally favorable" reviews according to review aggregator website Metacritic; the Windows version received "mixed or average" reviews.
 On the aggregator OpenCritic, the game has a "Fair" approval rating.
 Reviewers praised the game as an overall improvement over its predecessor, although the game's performance was criticized, particularly for the Nintendo Switch version.